OpenZeppelin/ethernaut/README.md

 3. Add an entry to gamedata/gamedata.json for the level.
 This will be used by the contract deployment script to automatically deploy and upload the contract to Ethernaut.sol.
 4. Create and edit gamedata/descriptions/levels/xxx.md and xxx_complete.md.
 One will be shown on the level's page and the other when the level is completed).
 Note that your entry in gamedata.json must point to these md files.

+### Example level development: King

+Let's suppose that we are creating the level "King" (which is already created and available in the game of course).

+0. For this repo, clone and npm install.
+1. Use the other levels as a basis, eg. duplicate DummyFactory.sol and Dummy.sol.
+2. Rename and modify the contracts to KingFactory.sol and King.sol.
+3. Implement the desired instance and factory logic in solidity.
+See current levels and notes to understand how the game mechanics work.
+4. Edit test/LevelTests.js and add a test.
+In this case, look for the "King" section.
+5. Run truffle test and once all tests pass, register the level in gamedata/gamedata.json.
+This file is used by the app to display data, connect to contracts, etc. It is also used by the contract deployer script in scripts/deploy_contracts.
+6. The level should now show up in the ui.
+To start it, set src/constants.js' ACTIVE_NETWORK to DEVELOPMENT and run npm start.
+7. Add a description markdwon file, in this case gamedata/levels/king.md (make sure gamedata.json points to it).
+This content will now be displayed in the ui for the level.
+8. Verify that the level is playable and winnable.
+9. Add a completed description markdown file, in this case gamedata/levels/king_complete.md (make sure gamedata.json points to it).
+The level will display this as additional info once the level is solved, usually to include historical information related to the level.
+8. Make a PR request so that we can re-deploy the game with the new level!

 ### Deployment

 To deploy the react app use `npm run deploy:ui`.
 Of course, you will need ssh credentials for this.